-So here is the answer I gave:
+So here is the answer I gave on one particular occasion:

 You’ll see this sort of conversation in many spots throughout the forum.
 There is the odd street here and there that I wouldn’t want to raise my kids on since there are so many other choices available but the only area I strongly steer homeowners away from is the Haliburton/Nicol area.
 “Bad” and “good” are relative terms and everyone has a different idea of what qualifies for what.
 In my eyes the area mentioned above is comparable to living off of Commercial Drive in Vancouver in terms of how safe one feels there.
 Actually, it’s probably better than that since there are much fewer people.
 If that’s the worst part of town, it’s saying a lot if you ask me.
 And really, it’s been getting a lot better these past few years and have friends who are raising kids there with no major issues.
 It’s one of the spots I would recommend considering for investors.

 I guarantee that someone will use the term “Scarewood” to describe Harewood either somewhere on this forum or in a conversation with you.
 It is my understanding that there was some truth to this 15 or 20 years ago but times are a changin’.
 I was actually living in Harewood myself for three years during that era and the worst thing I remember to me or those directly around me is that a friend of mine had his stereo stolen.
 Of course, worse things did, can and do happen there but they also happen in other parts of town.
 Even in the ‘fancy’ neighbourhoods.
 Harewood is actually the most likely location for my next home due to affordability and future prospects.